Blue Lock: Anime

 Rafael Motamayor of IGN compared the show to 2021's Squid Game while describing it as "a fairly typical sports anime."
 Rafael said that the anime does have some interesting things to say about sports, their competitiveness, and what it means to be a great athlete.
 The animation was criticized, saying that the use of 3D computer animation, and particularly the back-and-forth between CG and traditional 2D animation, became "jarring" to watch compared to Haikyu!!, which is full of fluid movements.
 However, he concluded that it compensates for uneven CG with striking keyframes and fantastic use of visual metaphors.

 In 2023, Blue Lock won the New Face Award at the Japan Character Awards by Japan's Character Brand Licensing Association (CBLA).
 The series ranked second behind Oshi no Ko in the anime category of the Yahoo!
 Japan Search Awards, based on the number of searches for a particular term compared to the year before.
 In 2025, three international voice actors were nominated in the Best Voice Artist Performance category at the 9th Crunchyroll Anime Awards: Julien Chaaya (Yoichi Isagi) and Mohammed Sami (Rin Itoshi) in Arabic, and Ranjit R Tiwari (Isagi) in Hindi.

 The second season received criticism for its drop in animation quality, mainly in the second episode.
 Writing for Anime News Network, MrAJCosplay criticized the episode for its direction and the use of still frames, and calling it a bit "disorientating" between the characters' movements.
 Rayan Sayyed of IGN pointed out that an animator who is involved for its second episode, noting the working conditions about fluid animation and movements that results to production issues faced by the studio, while comparing it to MAPPA's controversy during the second season of Jujutsu Kaisen.

+Cultural influence

+Inspired by the series' concept, Japan launched Future Camp, an initiative aimed at selecting and cultivating young Japanese football talents.